jihoonog/School-Notes-Public/README.md

 # Lecture Notes
 This is my collection of lecture notes (+ other study things) for courses that I've taken during my undergraduate studies at the University of Alberta (and from the University of Lethbridge).

-Most (if not all) of them are typeset to look like a Dungeon and Dragon guide book. **Why?** Well the short story is that I was bored in my Operating Systems Lab and experimented with different LaTeX templates to see which ones I liked.
+Most (if not all) of them are typeset to look like a Dungeons and Dragons guide book. **Why?** Well the short story is that I was bored in my Operating Systems Lab and experimented with different LaTeX templates to see which ones I liked.
 I choose this template: [DND-5e-LaTeX-Template](https://github.com/rpgtex/DND-5e-LaTeX-Template).
 The rest is history I guess.

 This collection is a subset of my School-Notes repository which are my personal notes kept private as it contains active assignments, copyright assets, experimental LaTeX code, or other forbidden knowledge of the arcane arts :stuck_out_tongue_winking_eye:.